dominiwe/matrix-ai-assistant/README.md

 ## Description

-Update: I am currently rewriting the whole bot in go.
-Also I just got access to GPT-4, so the next version will support specifying the endpoint.
+Currently rewriting the whole bot in go because python packaging is a pain.

 This is a small bot for matrix which brings a little [chatgpt](https://openai.com/blog/chatgpt)-like assistant into any matrix room.